Chapter 9 – The Plan

 I elaborate, "Why is it beneficial?
 I mean, wouldn't it be simpler to just let the media get bored and find some other scandal?"

 "That could take months," Gladys tells me.
 "You have a steady job that I'm sure you'd like to keep.
 Not to mention, this whole scandal is shedding a terrible light on Under the Eaves."
+She's talking normally now, which leads me to suspect that her snootiness was just her way of establishing a hierarchy of control.

 "Tell the papers the original photo of you and Shannon was a fake," Kian says with a shrug.
 "Accuse the manager of Shadowstone of pulling publicity stunts with that interview."